Varicose veins do not always need treatment. If your varicose veins are not causing you discomfort, you may not need to have treatment.

 Transilluminated powered phlebectomy is a relatively new treatment, and there's some uncertainty about its effectiveness and safety.

-NICE doesn't recommend it as part of the normal treatment plan for varicose veins.
-But they say the treatment may be offered if your doctor thinks it'll help and the benefits and risks are explained.
+NICE does not recommend it as part of the normal treatment plan for varicose veins.
+But it says the treatment may be offered if a doctor thinks it'll help and the benefits and risks are explained.

 During transilluminated powered phlebectomy, 1 or 2 small incisions are made in your leg.

-Your surgeon will place a special light called an endoscopic transilluminator underneath your skin so they're able to see which veins need to be removed.
+The surgeon will place a light called an endoscopic transilluminator underneath your skin so they're able to see which veins need to be removed.
 The affected veins are cut before being removed through the incisions using a suction device.

 Transilluminated powered phlebectomy can either be carried out under general anaesthetic or local anaesthetic.
 You may experience some bruising or bleeding afterwards.